Go to the Students section

 While you are on exchange you will need to upload the following documents.
 These can be downloaded from Mobility Online.

 It is important that you read the following information carefully as part of your preparation for working or studying abroad.
-In addition, you can find invaluable information and travel advice on the Foreign and Commonwealth Office website, which
+In addition, you can find invaluable information and travel advice on the Foreign, Commonwealth and Development Office website, which

 covers safety and security, local laws and customs, entry requirements, health and natural disasters, as well as a range of other useful information.